How Does Over-the-Air Technology Enable the EV Revolution?

 HARMAN OTA Solutions for Electric Vehicles

 The automotive industry is undergoing a series of transformations fueled by technological disruptions.
-Among these changes is a shift to electrification, with the EV industry projected to make up an increasingly large proportion.
+Among these changes is a shift to electrification, with the electric vehicle (EV) industry projected to make up an increasingly large proportion of the overall automotive market.
+In fact, based on current trends, a report conducted by Bloomberg New Energy Finance found that electric vehicles could make up 57% of worldwide passenger car sales by 2040.

 READ MORE